pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

 The function itself runs the app factory to create a Flask app, using the `TestConfig` configuration from `flask_settings`, which sets the `TESTING` flag to `True`.
 You can find the description of these flags in the [official documentation](http://flask.pocoo.org/docs/1.0/config/).

-At this point we can write the test for our endpoint.
+At this point, we can write the test for our endpoint.
 Create the file `tests/rest/test_get_rooms_list.py`

 ``` python
 import json